Periphery (band): Periphery V: Djent Is Not a Genre (2021–present)

-On March 11, 2021, various members of Periphery posted an in-studio photo of the band onto social media, announcing the first writing session for their seventh studio album.
-On October 12, 2022, Jake Bowen announced that the new album is completed and it's ready for mastering.
-On January 9, 2023, after several days of teaser videos, the band announced that their seventh studio album, Periphery V: Djent Is Not a Genre, which was released on March 10, 2023.
-In addition, they also revealed the album cover and released the first two singles, "Wildfire" and "Zagreus", on January 12.
+On March 11, 2021, various members of Periphery posted an in-studio photo of the band on social media, announcing the first writing session for their seventh studio album.
+On October 12, 2022, Jake Bowen announced that recording for the new album had been completed and was now ready for mastering.
+On January 9, 2023, after several days of teaser videos, the band announced that their seventh studio album would be titled Periphery V: Djent Is Not a Genre and would release on March 10, 2023.
+They also revealed the album cover and released the first two singles, "Wildfire" and "Zagreus", on January 12.
 Both singles include references to material from Juggernaut: Alpha, with the chorus of "Wildfire" reinterpreting the central motif of "The Event", and "Zagreus" featuring a primary riff from "Four Lights".
 Mansoor also confirmed "Zagreus" was inspired by the award-winning indie video game Hades, as the song is named after the game's protagonist from Greek mythology and features a reference to the game's death leitmotif.
 On February 16, one month before the album release, the band unveiled the third single "Atropos" and its corresponding music video.
+On April 22, 2024, Periphery announced that on April 26, 2024, they would be releasing a two-track single (titled "2 Song Acoustic Single"), featuring acoustic versions of their songs "Scarlet" (from 2012's Periphery II: This Time It's Personal)" and "It's Only Smiles" (from 2019's Periphery IV: Hail Stan), both featuring Mike Dawes, with whom the band toured and performed an acoustic version of "It's Only Smiles" in 2023.
+A day later, the band announced that the single release would be accompanied by a 7" white and gold vinyl release, limited to 500 copies.
+The following day, the band announced that a music video for "It's Only Smiles (Acoustic)" would be released on the same day as the single.
+A week later the band announced a music video for "Scarlet (Acoustic)".

 Tunings

 The band uses an extended range of tunings on 6-, 7-, and 8-string guitars.
 Their songs are predominantly in Drop C in 6-string (CGCFAD) and Drop G# in 7-string (G#D#G#C#F#A#D#).
-Some songs use standard in 8-string (F#BEADGBE), such as "Captain On", "Ji", "Extraneous", "A Black Minute", "The Event", "22 Faces", "Four Lights", "Stranger Things" and "Dracul Gras".
-For "Totla Mad" and "Frak the Gods", they drop the low C (Drop C) down to A# (A#GCFAD).
-For "Zyglrox", "Muramasa", "Alpha", "The Bad Thing", "Graveless", "Remain Indoors", "Habitual Line-Stepper", "Lune", "Prayer Position", "Chvrch Bvrner", "Garden in the Bones" and "Follow Your Ghost", they tune the low C (drop C) down to A (AGCFAD).
-"Ragnarok" is in a 7-string variation of the "Totla Mad" tuning, where the low G# is tuned down to F# (F#D#G#C#F#A#D#).
-"Hell Below" is in an 8-string variation of the "Zyglrox" tuning, where the low F# is tuned down to C# (C#BEADGBE).
-"Scarlet" is in Open Cadd9 tuning (CGCEGD).
-"Racecar" uses a tuning where instead of dropping the lowest string on the 7-string, they dropped the 6th string (A#C#G#C#F#A#D#).
-"Wax Wings" uses the common math rock tuning FACGCE but tuned 1 1/2 steps down (DF#AEAC#).
-For the songs "Reptile" and "Zagreus", they drop the 6th string from C (Drop C) to G (GGCFAD).
+Some songs use standard in 8-string (F#BEADGBE).